 We’re not against using Google Analytics if you need it.
 Read the data collected.
 Use it to make your site better.
 If you do that then keep Google Analytics on your site.
 If you’re never going to look at the data, speed up your site by removing this unneeded code from loading.

-So today, we pulled the plug on Google Analytics to see if it affects SEO rankings.
 It’s claimed Google monitored bounce rate (via GA) affects SEO.
 We don’t believe it.
 We really don’t need more data.
 We get numbers from a plugin and server stats.
 They are fine and with no speed delays.